Dung040125/E-commerce-Funnel-Channel-Insights-SQL-BigQuery-/README.md

 👤 **Who is this project for?**
 *   Data Analysts & Business Analysts
-*   E-commerce Managers & Strategists
+*   E-commerce Managers & Stakeholders interested in e-commerce performance
 *   Marketing Professionals
-*   Decision-makers & Stakeholders interested in e-commerce performance.

 ---